MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator.de-de/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 #### <a name="task-1-provision-the-lab-environment"></a>Aufgabe 1: Bereitstellen der Laborumgebung

-In dieser Aufgabe stellen Sie vier VMs in derselben Azure-Region bereit.
-Die ersten beiden VMs befinden sich in einem virtuellen Hubnetzwerk, während sich jede der beiden verbleibenden VMs in einem separaten virtuellen Spokenetzwerk befindet.
+In this task, you will deploy four virtual machines into the same Azure region.
+The first two will reside in a hub virtual network, while each of the remaining two will reside in a separate spoke virtual network.

 1. Melden Sie sich beim [Azure-Portal](https://portal.azure.com) an.

-1. Öffnen Sie **Azure Cloud Shell** im Azure-Portal, indem Sie auf das Symbol oben rechts im Azure-Portal klicken.
+1. Öffnen Sie **Azure Cloud Shell** im Azure-Portal, indem Sie oben rechts im Azure-Portal auf das entsprechende Symbol klicken.

 1. Wenn Sie aufgefordert werden, entweder **Bash** oder **PowerShell** auszuwählen, wählen Sie **PowerShell** aus.